Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 <ins>__Beat the baseline regression model__<ins>

 In order to improve the baseline regression model, it was decided to apply different regression models provided by Sklearn.
 This includes decision trees, random forests, and gradient boosting.
-In order to run these additional models they are first imported from Sklearn.
+In order to run these additional models they are first imported from sklearn.
 The __evaluate_all_models__ function (Figure 17) calls the __tune_regression_model_hyperparameters functions__ for each model scenario sequentially and the __save_model__ function is called to save the best model, hyperparameters and performance metrics.

 &nbsp;